15 Interesting (and Beautiful!) Things to Do in Sitka, AK

 Fortress of the Bear in Sitka

-The objective for allowing visitors to stop by is to learn about the bears and see them in their natural habitat.
+The objective of allowing visitors to stop by is to learn about the bears and see them in their natural habitat.
 They will be allowed to ask questions and learn more about Alaska’s famous mammals.

 15. Hike the Gavan Hill Trail